joedicastro/Vagalume/README.md

 This theme provides several commands to help tweak it without pain.
 These commands are no mapped by default and the functions behind them are not loaded until you execute this commands.
-So, is your decision use them or not.
+So, is your decision to use them or not.

 - `:ToggleBackground` this command toggle the background for you, so you don't have to use those commands showed above.
 And probably you should use a mapping